 LAWS YOU SHOULD KNOW ABOUT : See A.R.S.
 31-403 (Commutation; restrictions on consideration):

-Currently, a prisoner is permitted to apply for commutation of sentence (if otherwise eligible by law under his/her sentencing statute) after serving two flat calendar years of the current sentence, and -- after being denied -- every two years thereafter.
-After January 1, 2006, this will no longer be the case FOR THOSE WHOSE OFFENSES ARE COMMITTED ON OR AFTER THE EFFECTIVE DATE OF THE NEW STATUTE.
-Under a new law, which was prompted by complaints of victims who were not pleased about having to re-live their victimization or worry about an inmate's possible release every two years, inmates whose crimes were committed on or after the effective date of the new statute will now be allowed to file their FIRST commutation application after serving two flat calendar years on their current sentence, which includes the time they were given for pre-trial jail credits, but will be restricted as to when they can re-apply.
+In the past, a prisoner was permitted to apply for commutation of sentence (if otherwise eligible by law under his/her sentencing statute) after serving two flat calendar years of the current sentence, and -- after being denied -- and according to Board policy, every two years thereafter.
+For cimes committed on or after January 1, 2006, this will no longer be the case.
+FOR THOSE WHOSE OFFENSES ARE COMMITTED ON OR 1/1/06, inmates whose crimes were committed on or after the effective date of the new statute will now be allowed to file their FIRST commutation application after serving two flat calendar years on their current sentence, which includes the time they were given for pre-trial jail credits, but will be restricted as to when they can re-apply.
+Some offenders will be able to re-apply after waiting three (3) years from a previous denial.

 If, in the board's sole discretion, the board determines that the person committed an offense that involved serious physical injury as defined in section 13-105 and that the person wasn't actually sentenced pursuant to 13-604 (due to reduced charges arising from a plea agreement, for example), the board may still order that the person shall not be allowed to file an application for commutation of sentence for a period of five-years from the date of denial of a commutation application.